A1337CBS/Jpeg-Carver/README.md

 ## For developers
-The project was build using Visual Studio 2019 and Windows 10.
+The project was built using Visual Studio 2019 and Windows 10.
 The source code is divided into two layers:
 * Frontend layer: GUI and CLI are part of this
 * Backend layer: Contains all the necessary logic to